maazahmed23456/BIST-for-Carry-Select-Adder/README.md

   <img width="800" height="500" src="/BIST SCHEMATICS AND WAVEFORMS/WITHOUT FAULT SCHEMATIC.png">
 </p>

+This module is used to generate the signature

 ## Simulation of BIST without fault

  <p align="center">
   <img width="800" height="500" src="/BIST SCHEMATICS AND WAVEFORMS/WITHOUT FAULT SIMULATION.png">
 </p>

+After 2^n - 1 clock cycle which in this case is 2047 , the **Signature** is obtained as **13** in hexadecimal

 ## Schematic of BIST with fault